carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 - Comprehend how the datasets are preprocessed
 - Learn what are samples, features, and class labels in a biological example
 - Understand training, validation, and test sets
+keypoints:
+- Choosing how to represent a dataset in a machine learning task have have a large impact on performance
+- The machine learning workflow is split into data preprocessing and selection, training and model selection, and evaluation stages
+- Splitting a dataset into training, testing, and validation sets is key to being able to properly evaluate a machine learning method
 ---

-### Why classify T cells
+### Why classify T-cells

 Let's consider how to answer a real biological question using the same concepts we saw in the introduction.
 The question pertains to immunotherapy, a type of cancer treatment that uses the body's immune cells to boost natural defenses against cancer.
-T cells are a common target for immunotherapies.
+T-cells are a common target for immunotherapies.
-For immunotherapy to be effective, the modified T cells must be in an active state.
+For immunotherapy to be effective, the modified T-cells must be in an active state.
-Here we will study how to assess the activation state of individual T cells.
+Here we will study how to assess the activation state of individual T-cells.

-Scientists at UW-Madison and the Morgridge Institute [developed an imaging method](https://doi.org/10.1101/536813) to easily and quickly acquire images of T cell without destroying them.
+Scientists at UW-Madison and the Morgridge Institute [developed an imaging method](https://doi.org/10.1101/536813) to easily and quickly acquire images of T-cell without destroying them.
-These images contain information that can be used to predict T cell activity.
+These images contain information that can be used to predict T-cell activity.
-We would like to develop a classifier that can take an image of a T cell and predict whether it is active or quiescent.
+We would like to develop a classifier that can take an image of a T-cell and predict whether it is active or quiescent.
 The active cells would then be used for immunotherapy, and the quiescent cells can be considered inactive and would be discarded.
 _Comment: Make sure we include Jay in acknowledgements when we update them_